File Menu: Save Project

 Save Project As...

 Same as "Save Project" above, but allows you to save a copy of an open project to a different name or location.
-This can be useful if you want to preserve a snapshot of the state of a project at a particular time, then proceed to make further changes to the new renamed project you just saved.
+This can be useful if you want to preserve a copy of the state of a project at a particular time, then proceed to make further changes to the new renamed project you just saved.

 If you "Save Project As..." with a new name, the project window then displays the project name you just "saved as".
 The project window displaying the project as previously named is closed in its last saved state, but can be reopened as required.